Introduction to midPoint Query Language

 OID (UUID)

-Matches if object is part of organization unit or its subunits.
+Matches an object if it is a part of an organization unit or its subunits.

 isRoot